Alexekov/SpiritLevel/README.md

 It is possible to calibrate the sensors, change the application theme from light to dark and vice versa.

 ## Motivation and Context
-For this application, my focus was to learn how use Sensors and Jetpack Compose
+For this application, my focus was to learn about Sensors and Jetpack Compose

 ## License
 ```